SiteAlert/sitealert-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.8.4 (May 25, 2019) =
+* Increases spam comment threshold to 50 for check to fail
+* Fixes minor capitalization and grammar mistakes
+* Reduces refresh time for admin bar count from 1 hour to 45 minutes

 = 1.8.3 (May 16, 2019) =
 * Closed Bug: Failed admin username check shows green ([Issue #112](https://github.com/fpcorso/wordpress-health-check/issues/112))